kulics/koral/book-en/protocol-type.md

 Let's explain what this section of the code:
 1. We have implemented an protocol, and now `student` is also considered as `homework'.
 We can use a `student' as `homework'.
-1. In the protocol we include the protocol of the two properties `Count, do`, according to the provisions of a nor less.
+1. In the protocol we include the protocol of the two properties `Count, Do`, according to the provisions of a nor less.
 1. We have written the actual values ​​and functions for each of the two properties of the protocol, so that these two properties become one of the valid sub-properties of `student`.
-1. We did something in `do`, which reduced the total count of homework.
+1. We did something in `Do`, which reduced the total count of homework.

 ## Use Protocol
 With the protocol included, we can use the student bundle that owns the protocol.

 E.g:
 ```
-Peter := student{ Count=999999 }
+peter := student{ Count=999999 }
-prt( Peter.Count )
+Prt( peter.Count )
 # print 999999, too much
-Peter.do()
+peter.Do()
 # did a homework
-prt(Peter.Count)
+Prt(peter.Count)
 # print 999998, or too much
 ```
 If this is the case, there is no advantage in defining these two properties directly in the package.